Board of Directors

 B. Human resources:

-- Ensuring that the President and Chief Executive Officer and other members of senior management create a culture of integrity throughout the Corporation.
+- Ensuring that the Chief Executive Officer and other members of senior management create a culture of integrity throughout the Corporation.

 - Determining the size and structure of the Board of Directors and its committees based on the expertise, skills and personal qualities required of the members of the Board in order to ensure adequate decision making.